danielpowney/multi-rating/readme.txt

 * Developer friently
 * i18n translation ready and WPML support
 * In-built template system for customization
-* All data stoted in your own WordPress database - no signup required!
+* All data stored in your own WordPress database - no signup required!

 = Shortcode Examples =